robertdebock/pre-commit/README.md

       - id: ansible_role_find_unquoted_values
 ```

-## Ansible roles find horizonal when
+## Ansible roles find horizontal when

 This hook can find when statements that can be spread vertically.